 - Stay active!
 Part of the joy of going to the barn is the fresh air and exercise.
 If you have to take a break from riding, get outside and get your heart rate up.
 You won’t be as sore when you come back for your next lesson.

 Remember to offer your trainer and instructor compensation for things like videos and teleconferences, as they’re losing income due to canceled horse shows, camps and riding lessons, and they deserve to be paid for their time.
-You may also consider donating to your local, regional, and national horse associations.

 The most important thing is to stay healthy so you can be ready to show when the time comes, and remember that everyone is in this together.
 As ASHA board president Marty Schaffel wrote in his March 17 newsletter, “When one of us hurts, we all hurt.
 We are a very special community of friends and participants.
 But one thing is certain, as Americans and horse people, we have seen adversity many times, and we have survived it...We will get through this.
 If this crisis defines us, it will define us as resilient Americans.”